Workforce Innovation & Opportunity Act

 Provider Application and Policy

-Existing WIOA eligible training providers are no longer eligible to provide services under WIOA after Dec.
+Eligible training providers authorized prior to 2016 are no longer eligible to provide services under WIOA after Dec.
 31, 2015.
 All providers must submit a new application to continue as WIOA eligible training providers.

 The following policies and procedures will be in effect from Oct.
 20, 2015 until further notice.